Kerollmops/atom-norminette-linter/README.md

 A linter for the 42 school norm.

 ##### Some settings are present:
- - extensions that the linter will check
+ - extensions that the linter will check.
  - the executable path to the `42 norminette bin`.

 #### warning !